 — Pubcon (@Pubcon) October 13, 2016

-But the biggest jaw dropping moment is the fact that Google will be switching to a mobile-first index.
+But the biggest jaw-dropping moment is the fact that Google will be switching to a mobile-first index.
 Yup, you read that right.
 They are essentially dividing the mobile and desktop indexes.
-This doesn’t mean desktop will disappear (yet) but it will only be updated second to mobile, the new primary index this means a few new things for your SEO.
+This doesn’t mean desktop will disappear (yet) but it will only be updated second to mobile the new primary index this means a few new things for your SEO.

 Google will still have a desktop index, it just won’t be as fresh as the mobile index. #pubcon